Jerryblessed/LightPro/README.md

 - Upload video as Non-Fungible tokens (NFTs)
 - Use chatbot for assistance in video
 - Simple User interface
-- Get 3D feel of video object
+- Get 3D feel of video object by theta cloudEdge
-- Get 2D or image feel of video object
+- Get 2D or image feel of video object by theta cloudEdge
 - Get tags to related videos
-- Search bar
+- Search bar and lots more

 [Try it](https://light-pro-i2c8.vercel.app)